 2024 Luxury SUV Face-Off: Range Rover SE P530 vs BMW X7 M60i vs Mercedes GLS 580

-2024 Range Rover SE P530: The Subtle Show-Off
+2024 Range Rover SE P530: The Undercover Show-Off

 Specs Snapshot

-• Engine: 4.4L Twin-Turbo V8 with 523 hp and 553 lb-ft of torque.
+• Powertrain: 4.4L Twin-Turbo V8; 523 hp; 553 lb-ft. of torque

-• Fuel Economy: 18 mpg city / 23 mpg highway.
+• Fuel Economy: 18 mpg city / 23 mpg highway

-• Cargo Space: 40.7 cubic feet behind the second row.
+• Cargo Space: 40.7 cubic feet behind the second row

-• Towing Capacity: 8,200 pounds.
+• Towing Capacity: 8,200 pounds

 Why You’ll Love It